Open-QKD-Network/cqptoolkit/README.md

 CQP Tool kit {#mainpage}
 ============

-This file is written in [markdown](https://en.wikipedia.org/wiki/Markdown), it can be viewed with the Markdown Viewer chrome extenstion.
+This file is written in [markdown](https://en.wikipedia.org/wiki/Markdown), it can be viewed with the Markdown Viewer chrome extension.
+The generated documentation can be found [on gitlab](https://qcomms.gitlab.io/cqptoolkit/).

-This documentation is also available in [pdf form](index.pdf).
-Binary packages can be installed on Ubunutu from [here](ubuntu/dists/release/bionic/main/binary-amd64/).
+Binary packages can be installed on Ubuntu 18.04 from [here](https://gitlab.com/QComms/cqptoolkit/-/jobs/artifacts/master/download?job=package%3Adeb).

-The system provides variuos components for integrating QKD into a security system.
+The system provides various components for integrating QKD into a security system.

-- Fully documented code using doxygen
+- Fully documented code using Doxygen
 - Written in modern ISO standardised C++11
-- The communication uses [GRPC][] which has built in suport for [TLS][].
+- The communication uses [GRPC][] which has built in support for [TLS][].
 - Generic statistic collection and reporting using the cqp::remote::IReporting interface
 - Compatibility drivers for IDQ Clavis 2
 - Site Agent